yzerlaut/neural_network_dynamics/README.md

 ## Aim

-Build a module that would put under a common framework the following aspects of neural network dynamics:
+*A common framework to study the following aspects of neural network dynamics*:

-- perform numerical simulations of networks of Adexp single neuron models
+- numerical simulations of networks of Adexp single neuron models
-- customize network and cellular features such as connectivity matrices or intrinsic currents
+- customized network and cellular features such as connectivity matrices or intrinsic currents
-- compute mean-field predictions of network dynamics
+- mean-field predictions of network dynamics
-- investigate cellular integration in morphologically-detailed models
+- cellular integration in morphologically-detailed models

 ## Installation